microsoft/TypeScript-Handbook/pages/Advanced Types.md

 in that order.

-# Index and index access types
+# Index types

-With index and index access types, you can get the compiler to check code that uses dynamic property names.
+With index types, you can get the compiler to check code that uses dynamic property names.
-For example, a common Javascript pattern is to pick a certain set of properties from an object:
+For example, a common Javascript pattern is to pick a subset of properties from an object:

 ```js
 function pluck(o, names) {